Cycling-Dygert out after horror crash, Van der Breggen wins TT gold | Sports-Games

 Cycling-Dygert out after horror crash, Van der Breggen wins TT gold

-American race favourite Chloe Dygert suffered a horrible crash in the time trial at the UCI Road World Championships as Dutchwoman Anna van der Breggen claimed gold on Thursday.
+American race favourite Chloe Dygert suffered a serious leg injury after a horror crash in the individual time trial at the UCI Road World Championships as Dutchwoman Anna van der Breggen claimed gold on Thursday.

-The 23-year-old defending champion Dygert was setting the pace again and looked on course for gold on the 31.7km circuit at Imola, but lost control on a corner.
+The 23-year-old defending champion Dygert was setting a searing pace on the 31.7km circuit at Imola and looked certain for another gold before losing control.
 Dygert, a 10-times world champion on track and road, was 26 seconds ahead at the intermediate checkpoint but on a fast descent her bike wobbled as she came into a corner.

-Despite managing to lose some speed she ran out of road, hit a barrier and flipped over the top and down a bank out of view.
-Her team car immediately came to her aid and she was treated by paramedics.
-It was unclear initially how badly she was hurt although USA Cycling tweeted that she was conscious and talking.
+Despite managing to lose some speed she ran out of road, hit a guard rail and flipped over the top and down an embankment.
+She was treated by paramedics at the scene before being taken to hospital in Bologna.

-"We are in contact with our coaches and Chloe's team on the ground in Italy.
-We will post a report on her condition as soon as we have absolute clear confirmation as to her condition," USA Cycling said in a statement.
-Images posted on social media showed Dygert being taken away from the scene on a stretcher with a drip attached.
+USA Cycling said she had been conscious and talking.
+Images posted on social media showed Dygert being taken away from the scene on a stretcher with a drip attached while another appeared to show a gruesome deep gash above her left knee.

+Her coach, three-time Olympic gold medallist Kristin Armstrong confirmed to website Cyclingnews that Dygert had suffered a severe laceration.
+"Currently we don't know the prognosis yet.
+I know for a fact that she was flown to a hospital in Bologna and that she is being seen by doctors in the emergency room now," she said.

+"They were all concerned with a deep laceration to her leg, where she hit that guard rail, it's horrifying and sickening, and it's going to be a hard recovery for Chloe.
+"This is definitely a serious accident but she will look back on it and hopefully be able to say that she was lucky in a lot of ways.
+It could have been more serious."

 Olympic road race champion Van der Breggen, who finished second behind Dygert last year in Harrogate when the American won by a record margin, claimed victory in 40:20.14, 15 seconds quicker than Swiss Marlen Reusser with Ellen van Dijk (Netherlands) in third place.
 "Getting second (in the TT) for many years, I would say that I really can't believe it yet," Van der Breggen said.